um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

 Multi-node parallel MATLAB jobs (16-32 cpus)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+MATLAB licenses the MATLAB Distributed Computer Engine™  for
-For running multi-processor MATLAB jobs that involve 16+ cpus and more
+running multi-processor jobs that involve 16+ cpus and more
-than a single node, MATLAB Distributed Computer Engine (licensed
+than a single node.
+We have up to 32 licenses
-software) is used, with currently 32 licenses available on Pegasus.
+available on Pegasus, and this makes it possible to run jobs
-*These jobs must be submitted to the **parallel** queue with the
+on up to 32 cores. *These jobs must be submitted to the **parallel** queue with the
 appropriate ptile resource distribution.* For more information about
 queue and resource distribution requirements, see :ref:`Scheduling
 Jobs <p-jobs>`.